hydrodynamicstability/Perspectives-on-Applied-Statistics/plunge.md

 “Exploratory data analysis is detective work—numerical detective work—or counting detective work—or graphical detective work.”

+"One thing we regretfully learn about work with numbers is the need for checking.
+Late-caught errors make for painful repetition of steps we thought finished.
+Checking is inevitable; yet, if it is too extensive, we spend all our time getting the errors out of the checks.
+Our need is for enough checks but not too many."

   - John W. Tukey (1977)

 ### References